-Obama congratulates Trump on victory
+Obama vows to work for a 'successful transition' of power

 - Obama invited Trump to meet with him at the White House on Thursday

-"Ensuring a smooth transition of power is one of the top priorities the President identified at the beginning of the year and a meeting with the President-elect is the next step," the statement said.
+"Everyone on my team should be extraordinarily proud of everything they have done," Obama said.

-Obama will speak about the next steps for the country in remarks from the White House Cabinet Room Wednesday at 12:15 p.m.
-ET, according to a White House schedule.
-Vice President Joe Biden also will attend.
+Obama added, "Everybody is sad when their side loses an election.
+The day after, we have to remember we're all on the same team."

-Obama, who publicly called Trump "unfit" for the Oval Office, campaigned aggressively for Hillary Clinton in the weeks leading up to Election Day to keep the former reality show star from being his successor.
+Obama, who publicly called Trump "unfit" for the Oval Office, campaigned aggressively for Clinton in the weeks leading up to Election Day to keep the former reality show star from being his successor.

 "The choice you face when you step into that voting booth could not be more clear or could not be more serious," Obama said in Philadelphia on Monday.